Forne/oc-ASRock-B460-PG4/README.md

 * The default BIOS settings are perfectly fine to work with

 ## Specs:
-* MB - ASRock B460 Phantom Gaming 4 на Intel B460 (BIOS ver 1.70)
+* MB - ASRock B460 Phantom Gaming 4 on Intel B460 (BIOS ver 1.70)
 * Video - Intel UHD 630 (works as primary or IQSV if Discrete graphics is used)
 * Network: Intel I219V
 * Audio: Realtek ALC1200 (layout-id=2)